viniciusmuller/barony-mod-manager/README.md

 # Intro
 This project is a work-in-progress cross-platform mod manager for the game [Barony](https://store.steampowered.com/app/371970/Barony/).
-It aims to provide a platform-agnostic interface to manage all the barony mods avaiable through its [Steam Workshop](https://steamcommunity.com/workshop/about/?appid=371970).
+It aims to provide a platform-agnostic interface to manage all the barony mods available through its [Steam Workshop](https://steamcommunity.com/workshop/about/?appid=371970).
 So you can easily download Barony mods, whether you are using a [custom Barony build](https://github.com/TurningWheel/Barony) or the Steam, Epic Games, or GOG version of the game.